-The course has three components: translation from French into English (thème); from English into French (version); problems of translation and aspects of contemporary French.
-Does not count toward the major, except for students doing the teaching internships.
+FREN 401: Stylists -The course has three components: translation from French into English (thème), translations from English into French (version), and problems of translation and aspects of contemporary French.
+The course does not count toward the major, except for students doing the teaching internships.
 Teaching interns may count the course toward the major, but not toward a category requirement.

-French 441 (Readings in French Poetry I - Taught by study group director, Prof. Naughton, the course focuses on some of the major poets of the 19th century by studying their work in the context of the greater political, social, and historical events of the time.
-Readings concentrate on representative texts of the following poets: Victor Hugo, Charles Baudelaire, Arthur Rimbaud, and Paul Verlaine.
+FREN 441: Readings in French Poetry I - Taught by study group director, Prof. Naughton, the course focuses on some of the major poets of the 19th century by studying their work in the context of the greater political, social, and historical events of the time.
+Readings concentrate on representative texts of Victor Hugo, Charles Baudelaire, Arthur Rimbaud, and Paul Verlaine.
 The course counts toward the French major (Category II).

-- French 292 (Stage), a teaching internship where students are teaching assistants in English at a lycée or collège (junior high school); the course does not count toward the major.
+FREN 292: Teaching Internship – For this course, students serve as teaching assistants in English at a lycée or collège (junior high school).
+The course does not count toward the major.

 Prerequisites and Selection Criteria